 Challenges out here are plenty though.
 How much I have appreciated the kind and talented co-workers who handle them gracefully while retaining their wonderful sense of humor and focus after working 70 or 80 hours or more week after week.
 There were moments of anguish and tears to be sure, mostly the result of really caring about one’s responsibilities.

-Some of the great joy we felt was in welcoming those former children as adults, who returned to the ranch for the first time with their new young families.
-As the cycle continues.
+Some of the great joy we felt was in welcoming those former children now as adults, who returned to the ranch for the first time with their new young families.
+A wonderful cycle continues.

 I suspect this may have been my life’s last opportunity to manage such a special guest ranch, but who knows?
-Maybe my friend, Gene Kilgore, leading authority on western guest ranches has a different idea…
+Maybe my friend, Gene Kilgore, the leading authority on western guest ranches has a different idea?

 What an interesting chapter it has been, as we count our blessings and reflect back on this time in our lives.